kevynrdz/kevynrdz/README.md

 # About me
 - 👋 Hi, I’m @kevynrdz
-- ⚙️ I'm industrial designer, experimenter and enthusiast.
+- ⚙️ I'm industrial designer, 3d generalist & indie gamedev.
-- 🚀 I specialize in aerospace design and consumer technology.
+- 🚀 I specialize in realistic tech products & hard surface models.
 - 📚 Here you will find my project repositories (I update them periodically).
 - ✔️ Follow me on my social media to stay in touch.

-I am dedicated to the design, experimentation and development of products and services.
-I love creating new things and finding solutions to everyday problems.
+I design and develop interactive experiencies, combining 3D models and code.
+I love creating new things and finding solutions.
 I believe that with a few things we can do a lot, putting a lot of effort and applying knowledge to make them work in the best possible way.

 # Interests
 - Maker Culture
-- Industrial & Product Design
+- Product Design
-- 3D Printing
+- 3D Modeling
-- Games and consoles
-- Outdoor at weekend!
+- Gamedev

 # Contact
-DM (on Twitter-Instagram) or email for enquires.
+DM (on Twitter) or email for enquires.

 ## Thanks for following and support!
 You can donate via: